junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 # [w3](#page-w3)
 {:.no_toc}

-### 3. RESPECT YOUR PEOPLE’S TRADITIONS AND IDEAS.
+### 3. respect your people’s traditions and ideas.

 Because you learn something about modern medicine does not mean you should no longer appreciate the customs and ways of healing of your people.
 Too often the human touch in the art of healing is lost when medical science moves in.
 This is too bad, because. . .